-Fat Tails In Monte Carlo Analysis vs Safe Withdrawal Rates
+Does Monte Carlo Analysis Actually Overstate Tail Risk In Retirement Projections?

 Because Monte Carlo projections are long-term projections spanning multiple years (or decades), it is the “negative serial correlation” (i.e., mean reversion) which may cause the “tails” of Monte Carlo projections to actually be more volatile and extreme than anything in the historical record.
 In other words, because most Monte Carlo analyses don’t account for mean reversion, this specific aspect of Monte Carlo projections will actually tend to overstate tail risk (not understate it!).

-For instance, the chart below shows the average annual compound growth rates (in real returns) of all scenarios in the historical record, and compares to what Monte Carlo analysis would predict at the 2 standard deviation and 3 standard deviation levels of compound returns, simply using an (annually independent) normal distribution based on the historical mean and standard deviation.
+For instance, the chart below shows the average annual compound growth rates (in real returns) of all scenarios in the historical record, and compares these to what Monte Carlo analysis would predict at the 2 standard deviation and 3 standard deviation levels of compound returns, simply using an (annually independent) normal distribution based on the historical mean and standard deviation.
 If fat tails were present in the returns of a 60/40 portfolio, the most extreme historical records should fall outside of the 2 standard deviation Monte Carlo bands about 5 percent of the time; yet, as the results appear to reveal, over 30-year time periods, historical markets have never fallen outside the 2 standard deviation thresholds, indicating long-term returns may actually exhibit less volatility than Monte Carlo analysis would predict!
 Which, in turn, means that Monte Carlo analysis may actually overstate the tail risk in long-term returns!

 Do Monte Carlo Retirement Projections Overstate Or Understate Tail Risk?